 To set yourself up as an online teacher, you’ll need to have a working desktop or laptop with high-speed internet that can handle video and audio.

 As you’re looking into transitioning into online teaching, you probably already know that teaching online is very different from teaching face to face.
-Teaching in an online environment requires an extra set of skills than those you rely on in a traditional classroom.

 Sign up to Teach Away today for access to the latest